2. Resources and links

 Details of the Path Models and the analysis on which they are based in the Discussion Paper Social capital factors : Plausible through about causal relationships.

 22A.
 Longitudinal Survey of Australian Youth

 Using annual telephone interviews, the Longitudinal Surveys of Australian Youth (LSAY) project studies the progress of several groups of young Australians as they move from school into post-secondary education and work.
 The oldest group in the project comprised people born in 1961; the youngest group comprises people born between 1 May 1987 and 30 April 1988.

 Social capital questions were included in 2004 and 2005 surveys (for YO3).
 51 social capital items were administerd to a sub-sample of 2502 individuals in 2004 and a reduced set of 47 items were asked of the 8750 respondents in 2005.
 There are also plans to include questions in the 2006 surveys.

 Creating Better Communities - social capital creation

-23. Creating better communities - The University of Sydney and The Benevolent Society are currently leading a three year research project on social capital creation.
+23. Creating better communities - The University of Sydney and The Benevolent Society undertook a three year research project on social capital creation.
 The study, called "Creating Better Communities", is jointly funded by the Australian Research Council and The Benevolent Society.
 It focuses on building practical knowledge about how social capital is created and how social capital enables positive change in communities affected by rapid social and economic change.
-Papers from this project.